Stay tuned – details for the 2021-2022 academic year are still being worked out and will be released soon.

 Providing learning opportunities for people over the age of fifty.

-Elon University’s lifelong education program just completed its eighth year this spring!
+Elon University’s lifelong education program is in its tenth year!
 It has been a wonderful success and continues to get better and better thanks to the great work of our dedicated volunteers.
 The program was designed to offer non-credit learning opportunities to people ages 50 and older.
 The learning institute, called LIFE@Elon, features weekly presentations conducted in an engaging format.
 The learning community is led by current and retired Elon faculty and staff members and other area educators.

-There are 12 classes offered per semester (fall and spring) and they are held in Johnston Hall on Elon’s South Campus.
+There are 12 classes offered per semester (fall and spring) and they will be held virtually, using Zoom, this year.
 We offer four sessions:

 - Tuesday morning class that meets from 10:00-12:00